 This policy and its implementation will be reviewed by the Board of Management once in every school year.
 Written notification will be published on the school website and provided to the Parents' Association.
 A record of the review and its outcome will be made available, if requested, to the patron and the Department.

-Signed: Jul Ka Signed: Low Jee a • 0
+Signed: Signed:

 (Chairperson of Board of Management) (Principal)

+Date: Date:

+Date of next review: